chuyueliao1/chuyueliao1.github.io/content/authors/admin/_index.md

 Hi!
 I am **Chuyue Liao (Catherine, 廖楚悦)**.
 I am a junior undergraduate student majoring in CS at [Nanjing Normal University](https://www.nnu.edu.cn/).
 Currently, I am advised by [Prof.Yanhui Gu](http://ceai.njnu.edu.cn/user/?ID=komaba461) and actively engaged in research projects centered around **Computer-Aided Drug Design(CADD)** at KOMABA Lab.
 Additionally, I alse have the previous working experience with [Prof.Xiaojun Qian](http://223.2.10.226/user/?ID=05160) in object detection in computer vision.
 Recently, I have received AAAI Scholar.

-If you are interested in any aspect of me, I would love any form of academic cooperation, please email me at _[cliao.njnu.edu.cn](mailto:cliao@njnu.edu.cn)_.
+If you are interested in any aspect of me, I would love any form of academic cooperation, please email me at _[cliao(at)njnu.edu.cn](mailto:cliao@njnu.edu.cn)_.
 {style="text-align: justify;"}